rreece/rreece.github.io/outline-of-philosophy/ethics.md

     Sent at 2:10 PM on Sunday
     me:  and i dont completely eliminate deontological justifications, they just arent primary
-    he conequences are primary in defining whats good but then we make norms that are good general rules to optimize the consequences
+    the conequences are primary in defining whats good but then we make norms that are good general rules to optimize the consequences
     like dont kill